-An automatic cash-pooling agreement has been entered into between Ficopar, in its capacity as a cash-pooling company, the main French subsidiaries, and the Spanish, Polish and Indian Ocean subsidiaries.
+An automatic cash-pooling agreement has been entered into between Ficopar as cash-pooling company and the main eurozone subsidiaries (France, Spain, Poland, Indian Ocean, Germany and the Netherlands).
 This agreement aims to optimize the management of excess cash and cash requirements at Group level.
 This agreement was entered into in 2005 for an indefinite term.
 Pursuant to this agreement, advances received from subsidiaries bear interest at the 3-month Euribor annual rate less 15 bps, while advances paid by the pooling company bear interest at the 3-month Euribor annual rate plus 15 bps.

-• Financing agreement
+Financing agreement

 In its capacity as parent company of the foreign operating subsidiaries, ID Logistics SAS has entered into specific financing agreements to promote the start-up and development of certain subsidiaries.
 This applies in particular to the subsidiaries in China, Indonesia, Russia, Poland, Brazil, Argentina and South Africa.
 Such financing agreements are entered into for indefinite terms, unless stricter local regulatory provisions apply.
 The loans bear interest at rates that are acceptable to the parties for tax purposes, and which vary from 3-month Euribor plus 15 bps (the lowest rate) to the Russian Central Bank's rate plus 50 bps (highest rate).

-• Tax consolidation agreement
+Tax consolidation agreement

 As previously stated, a tax group agreement was entered into in March 2006 between Ficopar, as Group holding company, and ID Logistics, ID Logistics France and FC Logistics R&D. In subsequent supplemental agreements, the main French subsidiaries were added to the tax group.
-Following the CEPL acquisition, Compagnie Financière de Logistique (CFL) and its French subsidiaries joined the Ficopar tax group with effect from September 1, 2013.